telerik/document-processing-docs/libraries/radpdfprocessing/editing/fixedcontenteditor.md

 	matrixPosition.Translate(20, 20); // Translates the position by (20, 20)
 	matrixPosition.Translate(30, 30); // Translates the position by (30, 30).

-	SimplePosition simplePosition = new SimplePosition();
-	simplePosition.Translate(20, 20); // Translates the position by (20, 20).
-	simplePosition.Translate(30, 30); // Translates the position by (30, 30) overwriting the previous translations.

 	FixedContentEditor simplePositionfixedContentEditor = new FixedContentEditor(firstPage,matrixPosition);
 	FixedContentEditor matrixPositionfixedContentEditor = new FixedContentEditor(firstPage,matrixPosition);